 In 2018, more than 500 merchants and several big companies in India, including Dell, gave an option of paying in cryptocurrency, as told by GBminers co-founder Amit Bhardwaj.
-Of course, Bitcoin still has miles to conquer before it can be labelled as ‘popular’ among Indians as most of us prefer direct money.
-But the numbers are increasing by each passing day.
+Of course, Bitcoin still has miles to conquer before it can be labeled as . popular among Indians as most of us prefer direct money.
+But the numbers are increasing with each passing day.
 As already said, cryptocurrency now holds more than 5 million users in the country.

 Stand of Indian Government on Cryptocurrency